The Hell You Never Knew

 And How to Avoid Going There

 Since antiquity, we have been warned of the danger of falling prey to Hell, but from a modern lens, does this post death existence ... exist?
 If so, who is destined to languish there?

-The general notion of Hell is a dominion of eternal punishment.
-Certainly, an eternity should invite ample opportunity to atone, no?
-Okawa contends that Hell is, in fact, a finite abode.
-Through laborious trial and error, a soul that manages to break free from its entrenched limitations has a chance to earn redemption.
-Not an easy feat by any means, as Hell by its very nature cycles stagnation.
+The general notion of Hell is a dominion of eternal punishment; however, Okawa contends that Hell is a finite abode.
+Through laborious trial and error, a soul that learns to break free from its entrenched limitations has a chance to earn redemption.
+Not an easy feat by any means as Hell, by its very nature, cycles stagnation.
 Despite the remote chance of salvation, Hell should be avoided at all cost.
 To safeguard, Okawa encourages readers to be cognizant of the Spirit World and the common patterns of thought that invite Hell.

 With this text as your guide, you can live confidently with the decisions that you make as you pursue worldly success.
 Knowing that actions have consequences, embrace true salvation of your soul through constructive and mindful living.